AndresFernandezBuron/AndresFernandezBuron/README.md

 <br>

-Totalitarian covid policies have brought many changes to my life.
+Totalitarian and illegal covid policies have brought many changes to my life.

 I'm looking for a remote job in Spanish, because I need to leave the basque country and and cause I want to stay away from any state institution.